skupperproject/skupper-website/input/get-started.md

 {{lipsum_50}}

-## Step 1: Install Skuba in your Kubernetes clusters
+## Step 1: Install Skupper in your Kubernetes clusters

 {{lipsum_50}}